-Umezuke vs Umeboshi : The difference between the 2 pickled Ume plums
+Umezuke vs Umeboshi : What is the Difference?

 Using Ume plums, we Japanese make various kinds of processed foods.
 Typical examples of such Ume products include gummies with Ume plum flesh, potato snacks seasoned with salt and Ume plum extract, Kari Kari Ume, and Umeboshi and Umezuke.

 Especially, the last 2 processed Ume plums, Umeboshi and Umezuke seem to be widely known in overseas countries, though many Japanese aren’t familiar with the latter, Umezuke.
 This is because we generally consider Umezuke to be included in Umeboshi and it is often called just Umeboshi.